 Silt ponds were designed and built to provide the requisite two-hour retention under rainfall events with a return period of no more than 2 years.
-During rainfall/flood events with return periods of greater than 2 years, the suspended solids concentrations in the discharge could potentially be greater than 100 mg/L. Baseline studies indicated that the receiving waters of the Ohinemuri River could have an equivalent suspended solids concentration in the discharges would not differ substantially from those in the river and the 100mg/L limit did not apply under these large flows.
+During rainfall/flood events with return periods of greater than 2 years, the suspended solids concentrations in the discharge could potentially be greater than 100 mg/L. Baseline studies indicated that the receiving waters of the Ohinemuri River could have an equivalent suspended solids concentration under rainfalls of this magnitude.
+Therefore, the suspended solids concentration in the discharges would not differ substantially from those in the river and the 100mg/L limit did not apply under these large flows.